Araújo: Marriage and descendants

-After some time in Galicia, Iohannes Tirante married Mayor Garces de Asa, daughter of Count Don Garcia de Asa.
-Asa's family was at that time one of the most powerful in the kingdom, descendants of one of the Infantes of the kingdom of León, which helps to explain the origins of the Araújo family in Asa's house, as some genealogists maintain.
-From the marriage with Dona Mayor Garces de Asa, Iohannes Tirante had at least one son, named Xoán Annes, who was Captain of Arms in the reign of Afonso VII.
-This Xoán Annes would also be the ancestor of Rodrigo Anes, lord of the castle of Araújo.
+Iohannes Tirante married Mayor Garces de Asa, daughter of Count Don Garcia de Asa.
+The Asa family, descended from the Infantes of León, was one of the most influential in the kingdom.
+This marriage is often cited as the link between the Araújo family and the Asa lineage.
+From this union, Tirante had at least one son, Xoán Annes, who served as Captain of Arms under Alfonso VII.
+Xoán Annes is considered an ancestor of Rodrigo Anes, lord of the Araújo castle.